 Special Requests are not accepted prior to the first day tutoring opens.
 However, if you’d like to prepare for your class by discussing your strategies and study skills, you might consider making an appointment for our Academic Skills Advising, which you can do by clicking here.

-If you are looking for a course listed under sections in search availabilities, but there are no appointments available, please continue to check back over the next few days.
-Tutors add new availabilities each week and appointments often become available from cancellations throughout the week.
+If you’re looking for a course listed under sections in “search availabilities”, but there are no appointments available, please try back over the next day or two.
+Tutors often add new availabilities to their schedule and appointments often become available from cancellations throughout the week.
 Please note availability will be very limited during the Study Period and Finals Period as tutors are not required to continue tutoring after classes end.
 Any availabilities after this date will be for Single appointments only.

-After you have continued to check TutorTrac for a few days and no appointments become available, you may use the Peer Tutoring Special Request Form to request that an appointment be made available to you.
+After you’ve checked TutorTrac for a few days and no appointments become available, you may use the Peer Tutoring Special Request Form to request that an appointment be made available to you.
 If the course you are looking for is not listed, we most likely do not offer tutoring for it.
 In most cases, humanities and upper level courses are not offered because of the type of material and the limited availability of tutors.
 However, if your course is not listed, you are welcome to complete the special request form above and we will make our best effort to help you.

 Before signing up for a weekly appointment, trying a single appointment first will help ensure that tutoring is the right fit for you.
 You can discuss with your tutor the advantages and disadvantages of both types of appointments and the possibility of arranging a weekly appointment with them.
 If you have had a single appointment and are committed to attending a weekly for the remainder of the semester, you can then fill out the Peer Tutoring Special Request Form.

 Please note that we do not guarantee your request will be met, but we will make every attempt to help you.